CORS Filter

 Request Tagging

-Apart from its main task of providing correct handling of browser cross-domain requests according to the CORS protocol, the CORS Filter also tags filtered HTTP requests with CORS-related information that may be used by downstream handlers (other filters or the target resource).
+The CORS Filter can be configured to tag HTTP requests with CORS-related information that may be consumed by downstream handlers (other filters or the target servlet).

 The filtered requests are tagged using the